ehealthsuisse/ch-epr-fhir/input/pagecontent/index.md

 native applications and Web Applications as well, for example in primary systems.

 The scope of this extension covers the following use cases:
-1. User Authentication and authorization;
+1. Client authentication and authorization;
+2. User Authentication;
-2. Read documents from the EPR;
+3. Read documents from the EPR;
-3. Write documents to the EPR;
+4. Write documents to the EPR;
-4. Write logs to the EPR ATNA Audit Repository.
+5. Write logs to the EPR ATNA Audit Record Repository.

 This extension covers two options:
 1. Generic mHealth option – This option adresses primary systems or mobile applications using the basic EPR flows but replace the XDS.b related and PIX V3 profiles with the FHIR based profiles;